Skip to main content

 This compulsory, unassessed module is for all full-time MA students in their first year and all part-time MA students in their second year.
 It consists of four workshops, which are designed to help you begin the process of research, building towards the submission of your dissertation proposal.

-In this session we will look at problems and concerns surrounding starting and conducting research.
-We will review the key aspects of writting an academic piece of research and how to go about gathering evidence.
-We will consider the main types of research questions and the differences between a variety of research approaches.
+• Starting research: problems and concerns surrounding starting and conducting research; key aspects of writting an academic piece of research and how to go about gathering evidence; the main types of research questions and the differences between a variety of research approaches.

-In this workshop we will look specifically at data collection and discuss ethical implications of research.
-Taking the questions and concerns from the two previous sessions, we will address specific data collection methods that match with the paradigms and methodologies that are of interest to the group.
+• Negotiating the process of research: data collection and ethical implications of research; specific data collection methods that match with the paradigms and methodologies that are of interest to the group

 Learning objectives